priest110/university/3rd year/SD/Projeto/README.md

 This project implements a platform for exchanging files, like SoundCloud.

-To know how to work with this system, I advise you to check the assignment report (*relatorio.pdf*).
+To know how to work with this system, I advise you to check the assignment [report](relatorio.pdf).